Golang for JavaScript Developers

 Another thing about maps is they actually return 2 values.

-that indicates whether the key exists in the map.
+The second value is a bool that indicates whether the key exists in the map.

 If the key doesn't exist, the value is the zero value of the map's value type.

-The idiomatic name for the second value is ok
+The idiomatic name for the second value is ok.

 ```go